vortex-particles/vortex-particles.github.io/input_data.md

 Additionally, if the velocity field is to be volume-weighted, the density of the gas particles must be read.

+### The Arepo hdf5 reader

+Also included in vortex-p is a reader for Arepo hdf5 output files.
+This reader is activated at [compilation time](get_vortexp#compilation) with the option `READER=1` in the make command.
+It is located in the same `reader.f` file.

+> NOTE: both the Arepo and the GADGET readers should be relatively plug-and-play.
+But, since data formats can change depending on the version and flavour of the code, be sure to check the format of your input data files for possible variations.

 ### Creating your custom reader subroutine

 You can alter the reader format by creating a couple of custom subroutines in the `reader.f` source file, or directly modifying the `READ_GADGET_UNFORMATTED_NPART` and `READ_GADGET_UNFORMATTED` subroutines.
 If creating your own subroutines, you can use the ones for GADGET-unformatted as a template, and do not forget to set the correct calls to the new functions inside the `READ_PARTICLES` subroutine.